-->

 SAFe provides an agile framework and a suite of practices and tools to help organizations implement agile principles and build the cultural agility required to succeed in the digital age.

-By establishing a SAFe framework, organizations gain the ability to adapt to change and improve the flow and quality of their product delivery.
+By establishing an SAFe framework, organizations gain the ability to adapt to change and improve the flow and quality of their product delivery.
 They also have the opportunity to scale their agile practices as their organization grows.

-Have a look at the difference between SAFe agile and Scrum:
+Have a look at the difference between SAFe Agile and Scrum:

 As we can see, SAFe and Scrum have a lot of similarities.
 Both approaches rely heavily on teams, emphasize cross-functional teams, and emphasize a shared responsibility for delivering the product.
 However, there are also significant differences between Scrum and SAFe.